 Our equity compensation software can support you on your road to an IPO

 At Global Shares, this is a process we are very familiar with.
 If you’re considering an IPO, or just daydreaming about the day your startup goes public, we can help.

 If you’re a private company, you need to have the best equity management – software and administration – if you want to make the transition as smooth as possible.

 We can help with online share trading and enable your plan participants and employees to purchase, sell and exercise pre-IPO and then shift to direct to market transactions and share/fund disbursement through Global Shares once pubic.
-We provide a platform where employees can log in an see the value of what they own in their own currency.
+We provide a platform where employees can log in and see the value of what they own in their own currency.

-Through Global Shares you can also communicate with plan participants, gather data and organize grants, releases and more.
+Through Global Shares, you can also communicate with plan participants, gather data and organize grants, releases and more.
 You can carry out proxy voting and record and track results.
 You can synchronize data between your system and our platform and create up to the minute reports.
-We also provide a live share price feeds and foreign exchange rates once you IPO.
+We also provide live share price feeds and foreign exchange rates once you IPO.

-Contact us today for a no obligation demo with our team, who’ve walked this path with some of the world’s biggest companies.
+Contact us today for a no-obligation demo with our team, who’ve walked this path with some of the world’s biggest companies.